kubernetes/kubernetes/docs/admin/garbage-collection.md

 kubernetes manages lifecycle of all images through imageManager, with the cooperation of cadvisor.
 The policy for garbage collecting images we apply takes two factors into consideration, `HighThresholdPercent` and `LowThresholdPercent`.
-Disk usage above the the high threshold will trigger garbage collection, which attempts to delete unused images until the low threshold is met.
+Disk usage above the high threshold will trigger garbage collection, which attempts to delete unused images until the low threshold is met.
 Least recently used images are deleted first.